Mark-MDO47/ArduinoClass/02_PersistenceOfVision/README.md

   }
 ```

-This code design doesn't prevent the code from doing other things (reading other sensors, controlling other devices) during the time we are waiting for the next **interval** to expire.
+This code design doesn't prevent the Arduino from doing other things (reading other sensors, controlling other devices) during the time we are waiting for the next **interval** to expire.
 - In the Blink code inside the **loop()** routine, the two **delay()** calls take almost 100% of the time.
 This is time during which the Arduino cannot be doing anything else.
 - In the "Blink Without Delay" code, the **loop()** code completes rapidly and is called again and again with only a few milliseconds in between loops.
 If there are other devices to handle and if the code for those devices is written in a similar manner, the Arduino can handle those also.
 It can do more than just Blink!